 NTA.
 The way T responded tells you everything you needed to know.
 In her gut, she knows that M will probably get drunk and require a lot of care.
 And T isn't willing to take responsibility for that.
 She thinks that she can dump it on you and R. T's selfish and defensive response makes her TA.

 NTA.
 Explain to me, as if I were five years old, why T cannot go on an all-sisters trip without M coming along.
-Given M's history of getting sloppy drunk, it's only fair that whoever invited her to come along take care of her.
+Given M's history, it's only fair that whoever invited her to come along take care of her.
 Also, I think that, in light of T's reaction, this was more than just a hypothetical.

-NTA, it seems like even she is admitting that M will proably get drunk based on her response.
+NTA, it seems like even she is admitting that M will probably get messy based on her response.
 She had just assumed that yall would take care of M. she needs to be responsible for whoever she invites.

 Been here and there, seen a few things, met a few people, but don't know everything.
 Life is a journey, not a race.
 Looking for the good in people and trying not to trip over the bad stuff.

 NTA.
-Since T is the one who wants M along on this trip, she should be the one who ends up "taking care of her" if M gets messy drunk and sick.
+Since T is the one who wants M along on this trip, she should be the one who ends up "taking care of her" if M gets messy.
 The fact that she does this often enough for it to be a known issue that has to be planned for, makes it likely that it will happen at least once or twice during the trip.

-Been on a trip like this with a drunk.
-Next trip we did not invite her, my other friend was p-d off when we didn’t invite.
+Been on a trip like this with someone like M. Next trip we did not invite her, my other friend was p-d off when we didn’t invite.
 We told her fine but she’s your responsibility.
 She didn’t like it but hey in the end she didn’t invite her.
 When asked why she said she could not be the only babysitter because of how hard she was to handle.
 Had a great time, didn’t miss her at all.